-A household's capital income is a function of its asset holdings.
 There are two assets in the economy.
-The first asset is a one-period riskless real bond, with holdings by household jdenoted by $B_t(j)$.9 Bonds are assumed to be fully liquid, i.e. they can be bought and sold
+The first asset is a one-period, riskless real bond, with holdings by household j denoted by $B_i(j)$.8 Bonds are assumed to be fully liquid, that is, they can be bought and sold in a competitive market with no transaction costs, yielding a safe gross real return R_i .
+Bond holdings are subject to the borrowing constraint: